Jai-Dhiman/capture/UMAP-Analysis-Doc.md

 # Project Plan: User Interest Theme Discovery via UMAP and API Integration

+(Start by moving from Cloudflare Vectorize to Qdrant, and making sure Qdrant is hooked up correctly and working )

 ## 1. Goal

 - To analyze the high-dimensional user interest vectors (derived from saved/created post embeddings and associated hashtags) using UMAP to discover latent thematic clusters within the user base.